decadanse/decadanse/README.md

       -    parsers stuff (like for images downloading, for getting some info, for whatever it can be needed),
       -    sockets stuff,
       -    scripts (like for reversing, disassembling (with pwn, sys, binascii and other needed libraries))
-- 	Assembler (mainly Intel x86, x64)
+- 	Assembler (mainly Intel x86, x64) (https://beginners.re/ was quite helpful)
 - 	Have experience with disassembly (IDA PRO, Ghidra, pwntools):
       -    learned with some 'crack-me' stuff,
       -    challenges like: ctfspb, hackaday-u (you can find my papers with answers and how I got them here)